Rob-C-89/evening_meal_planner/README.md

 ## Deployment

-The project has been deployed using Code Institutes's Mock Terminal for Heroku.
+The project has been deployed using Code Institute's Mock Terminal for Heroku.
 The URL for the website is: https://evening-meal-planner-9fed6f279af0.herokuapp.com/

 The deployment process is as follows: